Hassan-Radi/qa-test-hf/README.md

 **Added libraries**
  * Rest-Assured: Is the base library to handle the API testing and requests/responses.
+ * json-simple: Library to create JSON objects easily and manipulate them.

 **What do you already have?**
 -----